ricdikulous/imx-unity-game-lessons/lessons/06-Creating-an-S3-Bucket-for-NFT-Metadata/README.md

 If you haven't already you can review the architecture that we will be building out in the following lessons [here](../05-Overview-of-the-Minting-Architecture/README.md).

+## Overview

+Here's an overview of what we'll cover in this lesson:

+1. Create an S3 bucket to store NFT Metadata

 ## What is AWS CDK?
 The AWS Cloud Development Kit (CDK) is a powerful, open-source framework that allows developers to define cloud infrastructure in code.
 It supports languages like TypeScript and Python, enabling a more intuitive and manageable approach to handling AWS resources.